banner-brands.png

 IGST plays a crucial role in promoting seamless trade between states and Union Territories.
 It eliminates the complexities of multiple taxes and ensures that the tax burden is shared between the Central and State Governments.
 IGST is collected by the Central Government and is administered jointly by the Central and State Tax Departments.

-The key differences between CGST, SGST, and IGST lie in their applicability and distribution of revenue.
+The key difference between CGST, SGST, and IGST lies in their applicability and distribution of revenue.
 CGST and SGST are applicable when the transaction involves the supply of goods and services within the same state, whereas IGST is applicable when the transaction involves the supply of goods and services between different states or between a Union Territory and a state.

 The revenue generated from CGST goes entirely to the Central Government, while the revenue generated from SGST goes entirely to the respective State Government.
 In the case of IGST, the revenue is divided between the Central and State Governments based on predefined ratios.